ndrochak/json-api/format/index.md

 * A `"meta"` member that contains non-standard meta-information about the relationship.

-A relationship object that represents a to-many relationship **MAY** also contain pagination links under the `links` member, as described below.
+Relationships may be to-one or to-many; to-many relationships **MAY** contain pagination links under the `links` member, as described below.

-If a relationship object refers to resource objects included in the same compound document, it **MUST** include resource linkage to those resource objects.
+If a relationship object refers to resource objects included in the same [compound document], it **MUST** include resource linkage to those resource objects.

 Resource linkage **MUST** be represented as one of the following:

 * `null` for empty to-one relationships.
+* an empty array (`[]`) for empty to-many relationships.
 * a "linkage object" (defined below) for non-empty to-one relationships.
-* an empty array (`[]`) for empty to-many relationships.
 * an array of linkage objects for non-empty to-many relationships.

 A "linkage object" is an object that identifies an individual related resource.